How To Measure For Blinds

 How to measure roller, vertical and Venetian blinds without a recess

 For years, the team here at Solaire Blinds have created quality blinds to an exceptional standard for customers across the North West of England.
 We have a variety of styles and unique designs to ensure that no matter the type you’re looking for, we can create custom blinds that you’re going to love for years to come.
-If wanting to discuss the most suitable option for your space or you’re interested in finding out more about our fitting options and the products we have on offer, please feel free to get in touch with us online or by calling us on 0345222 0138.
+If you want to discuss the most suitable option for your space or you’re interested in finding out more about our fitting options and the products we have on offer, please feel free to get in touch with us online or by calling us on 0345 222 0138.
+You can also pop into one of our blinds showrooms to speak to a member of the team about your needs.

 SOLAIRE BLINDS BLOGS